 http://www.wildlifetrusts.org/360 - take in a wide range of landscapes from the rugged uplands of north-west Scotland to the floodplain meadows of the Home Counties and the rocky shorelines of the Isles of Scilly and Alderney.">

 In order to maintain this designation the Alderney Wildlife Trust (on behalf of the General Services Committee (GSC) for the States of Alderney) put together a 5 year management strategy in 2006, which was then followed through from 2007-2011.

 The work carried out by the Alderney Wildlife Trust focuses on seabird and marine monitoring work, with terrestrial and public awareness activities also a part of the management strategy.
 Known as the Alderney West Coast and Burhou Islands Ramsar Site Management and Monitoring Strategy (or ARS1), it was reviewed and renewed in 2012 for the period up to 2016 and is now known as ARS2.

-All of the data gathered is not only used in the management of the Ramsar site but also in providing resources for the LIVE: Wildlife Webcams interactive education project.
+All of the data gathered is not only used in the management of the Ramsar site but also in providing resources for the LIVE: Teaching through Nature interactive education project.

 The existing data can be found in the latest reports on the Ramsar site which are downloadable in pdf format at the bottom of the page.

 Take a 360° virtual tour of Burhou 'Alderney's Living Islands'